-1. Winter Cabin the Woods Getaway
+1. Winter Cabin IN the Woods Getaway

-Many cottage resorts are open year round, offering warm and cozy cottages nestled in our beautiful winter wonderland.
-We have many types of cottage resort experiences to have a relaxing, romantic getaway; housekeeping cabins where you can cook together, or a pampered environment and have the meals cooked for you in a main lodge.
+Many cottage resorts are open year-round, offering warm and cozy cottages nestled in our beautiful winter wonderland.
+We have many types of cottage resort experiences to have a relaxing, romantic getaway; housekeeping cabins where you can cook together, or a pampered environment and have the meals cooked for you in the main lodge.
 Bring your cross country skis and snowshoes to explore the area and pick out animal tracks in the snow.
-Relax in hot tubs and saunas, then roll in the snow, and you bring your skates because some cottage resorts build skating rinks out on the lake!
+Relax in hot tubs and saunas, then roll in the snow, and bring your skates because some cottage resorts build skating rinks out on the lake!
 It could even be the simple fun of building a snowman or watching the Northern Lights.
 Enjoy the solitude together on a peaceful remote lake in Algoma Country ice fishing for lake trout, walleye and northern pike.
 Bring your snowmobile, pack a lunch, and access dozens of far-flung fishing spots on nearby lakes.
 Join in the friendly competition at one of the local ice fishing derbies where you have chances to win cool prizes.

 2. Stay and Ski Getaways: Downhill and Snowboarding

 You'll love the winter skiing adventures that can be found in Algoma.
 Our region's average snowfall is 10 feet, which means lots and lots of snow!
 There are two great destination ski hills located in our region.